-Steps are taken to reduce background noise for hearing impaired pupils and the provision of a Sound Field system is in place.
+Steps are taken to reduce background noise for hearing impaired pupils.
 Furniture and equipment are selected, adjusted and located appropriately to meet the needs of disabled pupils.

-School visits, including visits abroad, are made accessible to all pupils irrespective of attainment or impairment.
+School visits are made accessible to all pupils irrespective of attainment or impairment.
 Risk Assessments are undertaken appropriately taking into account the needs of pupils with disabilities.